Catholic Indulgences: What They Actually Are (and Aren't)

 By the early sixteenth century, plenary indulgences were being preached as transferable instruments of deliverance for souls in purgatory, often in campaigns organized to finance large construction projects.
 The most notorious of these was the 1517 campaign for the new St. Peter’s Basilica in Rome, under the preaching of Johann Tetzel on behalf of Albert of Brandenburg—who had borrowed heavily from the Fugger bank to purchase the archbishopric of Mainz and needed to repay it.14

 Tetzel himself may have been more careful than his critics allowed.
-The famous jingle Luther attributed to him—Sobald der Pfennig im Kasten klingt, die Seele aus dem Fegfeuer springt, “as soon as the coin in the box rings, the soul from purgatory springs”—appears nowhere in his surviving sermons and postdates his preaching when we can find it in print.
-Complaints about similar abuses were already in the air: the University of Paris censured analogous preaching in 1482, when Tetzel (born around 1465) was still a teenager matriculating at Leipzig.15 But Tetzel’s actual Instructio Summaria, the official instruction for the 1517 campaign, promised pardons for the dead in exchange for monetary contributions, without requiring the contributor himself to confess or communicate.
+The famous jingle Luther attributed to him—in its dominant German form, Sobald das Geld im Kasten klingt, die Seele aus dem Fegefeuer springt, “as soon as the money in the box rings, the soul from purgatory springs”—appears nowhere in his surviving sermons and postdates his preaching when we can find it in print.
+Complaints about similar abuses were already in the air: the Sorbonne faculty of theology at the University of Paris censured analogous preaching in 1482, when Tetzel (born around 1465) was still a teenager matriculating at Leipzig.15 But the Instructio Summaria issued by Albert of Brandenburg for the 1517 campaign—under which Tetzel preached—promised pardons for the dead in exchange for monetary contributions, without requiring the contributor himself to confess or communicate.
+The paradox is that Tetzel could be at once more theologically careful than the jingle suggests and the salesman of a product whose structure—payment without the contributor’s own sacramental reception—was doctrinally defective.
 It was a product for sale.

 Luther’s Ninety-Five Theses are best read not as a program of Protestant dogmatics but as a pastoral protest.
 They are searching, often contradictory, and more Catholic in substance than their legend suggests.
-Thesis 1 states that “when our Lord and Master Jesus Christ said, ‘Repent,’ he willed the entire life of believers to be one of repentance.”
-Thesis 36 declares that “any Christian whatsoever, who is truly repentant, enjoys plenary remission from penalty and guilt, and this is given him without letters of indulgence.”
-Thesis 86, the most corrosive of them all, asks: “Why does the pope, whose wealth is today greater than the wealth of the richest Crassus, build the basilica of St. Peter with the money of poor believers rather than with his own money?”16
+Thesis 1 states: “Our Lord and Master Jesus Christ, when He said Poenitentiam agite [Repent], willed that the whole life of believers should be repentance.”
+Thesis 36 declares: “Every truly repentant Christian has a right to full remission of penalty and guilt, even without letters of pardon.”
+Thesis 86, the most corrosive of them all, asks: “Why does not the pope, whose wealth is to-day greater than the riches of the richest, build just this one church of St. Peter with his own money, rather than with the money of poor believers?”
+Read in context with Theses 5–6 and 20–21—which limit papal remission to the Church’s own canonical penalties—Thesis 36 reads as a Catholic point: the truly contrite soul does not strictly need an indulgence letter, because what such a letter would remit is the canonical penance that genuine contrition has already addressed.
+Taken as a freestanding claim that perfect contrition by itself remits all temporal punishment, however, Thesis 36 sits in tension with what Trent would later clarify.16

 The substance of Luther’s objection was threefold.
 First, money was being extracted from the poor for the benefit of the rich.
 Second, the preachers were giving the impression that one could purchase spiritual goods without interior conversion.
 Third, the extension of indulgences to souls in purgatory, without requiring the contributor’s own repentance, appeared to sever the indulgence from the sacramental life entirely.
 On the first two points Luther was simply correct.
 On the third he was pointing to a theological ambiguity Sixtus IV had never cleanly resolved.